scossin/iamsystem_python/docs/source/stopwords.rst

 ^^^^^^^^^^^^^^^^^
 Sometimes it's useful to ignore all the words but those of the keywords.
-For example, we want to find the label *"calcium blood"* whatever the words between calcium and blood are as long as the order is kept.
+For example, we want to find the label *"calcium blood"* whatever the words between calcium and blood as long as the order is kept.
 One solution would be to change the :ref:`matcher:Context window (w)`.
 Another solution is to use :ref:`api_doc:NegativeStopwords` to ignore all words except those that the user wants to keep: